banderson623/banderson623.github.com/_posts/2013-07-21-Amanda-Law.md

 <!-- For all the foolish and arrogant views I had of Bob and his parenting.
 How oddly I viewed their life and thoughts on church – -->

-Bob and Becky raised a young woman who left a monumental legacy.
+Bob and Becky raised a young woman who left a monumental legacy[^4].
 Ben, and Amanda were some of the most selfless and caring people I've met.
 They served, helped, cared for, loved and impacted so many people.
 Her life will be remembered for many generations.

-If only I can parent a tenth as well as Bob and Becky, I will be happy.

 # Amanda also wrote ... in that initial letter